 Want something fresh to contrast those roast-y flavors?
 This shaved Brussels sprout salad is the perfect pair.
 Plus, it's red and green, making it perfect for Christmas dinner!
 Shaved Brussels sprouts are feathery and sweet, and paired with tart pomegranate seeds, crisp apple and a tangy vinaigrette, it's a vibrant confetti for your holiday table.

 One of our favorites for special dinners like Christmas is delicata squash.
 This unique variety of squash that's extraordinarily sweet and cooks quickly.
 The skin is edible, so you don't even need to peel!
 It's an oblong shape that makes it perfect for cutting into half moon-shapes.
 Mix with olive oil and salt and roast them in a hot oven.
 They come out sweet and tender: in just 20 minutes!
 The perfect vegan side dish.

-These lemony green beans are the easiest side dish: they take only 10 minutes to whip up!
-They come out bright green and crisp tender, with a zesty hit from the lemon zest.
+These lemony roasted green beans are the easiest side dish!
+They come out tender and lightly browned, with a zesty hit from the lemon zest.
 These go perfectly with just about any meal, but they're a perfect vegan side dish for Christmas dinner.
 (If you've got an Instant Pot, try Instant Pot Green Beans with Lemon.)